Wet and messy fetishism: In media

 The popular sex column Savage Love has mentioned WAM.
 In one article, there was a reply to a letter from the roommate of someone who masturbates with condiments, possibly for fetishistic purposes.
-Daniel Savage, the writer of Savage Love, did not condemn the use of condiments in that incident, but, instead, only chided the fetishist for using condiments that were later used by others.
+Dan Savage, the writer of Savage Love, did not condemn the use of condiments in that incident, but, instead, only chided the fetishist for using condiments that were later used by others.